POLST = Provider Orders for

 When should the POLST form be reviewed?

-The physician or APRN should review the POLST form with the patient or their Legally Authorized Representative whenever there are substantial changes in the health status, when there is a transfer from one setting to another or when the goals for treatment change.
+The physician, APRN or PA should review the POLST form with the patient or their Legally Authorized Representative whenever there are substantial changes in the health status, when there is a transfer from one setting to another or when the goals for treatment change.

 How is the form modified or voided?